 These coils and sticks don’t have high success rates either, so you may be setting yourself up for disappointment by using them(3).

 You’d be better off growing your mint plants or going outside with a bottle of Listerine and splashing every mosquito you see.

-Coils and sticks can be found on any major online retailer.
+These items can be found on any major online retailer like Amazon or Walmart.
+Most of the time, you can also purchase incense products at local smoke shops and head shops.
 You may even find some at your local gardening store, though those might be limited in your area.